-Criminal and Child Abuse Clearances
+Criminal and Child Abuse Clearances for CMU Student Volunteers

-Procedure for obtaining criminal and child abuse clearances, prior to working with children.
+NEW Procedure for obtaining criminal and child abuse clearances, prior to working with children.

 - The Criminal Clearance Form [.pdf] is obtained through the Pennsylvania State Police.
 Please print and complete the form in ink.

-*Please note that the Gelfand Center does not provide assistance in obtaining Federal Criminal History Background Checks (CHRI), also known as Act 114 - FBI Reports.
+Once you have received your clearances be sure to KEEP the certificates since you will need to show this to the school or agency where you volunteer.
+The certificates are then valid for three years.*Please note that the Leonard Gelfand Center will NOT provide assistance in obtaining Federal Criminal History Background Checks (CHRI), also known as Act 114 - FBI Reports until July 1st, 2015.
 Please visit the PA Department of Education site for more information on how to obtain a CHRI.*